Right to work checks – an update (June 2021)

-It has been confirmed that the temporary measures allowing an employer to undertake right to work checks over a video call have been extended to 20 June 2021.
-The measures had been brought in in response to the Coronavirus pandemic and were originally planned to be withdrawn on 16th May 2021 but have been extended in line with the Governments Coronavirus roadmap and in response to concerns expressed by employers about the safety risks associated with face to face meetings whilst the pandemic is still in circulation.
+It has been confirmed that the temporary measures allowing an employer to undertake right to work checks over a video call have been extended to 31st August 2021.
+The measures had been brought in in response to the Coronavirus pandemic and have been extended several times due to the implications of the Governments’ Coronavirus roadmap and in response to concerns expressed by employers about the safety risks associated with face to face meetings whilst the virus is still in circulation.

 Importantly, there is no requirement for employers to conduct a retrospective face to face check once restrictions ease.
 Employers will maintain a statutory excuse against illegal working if they conducted a virtual right to work check properly – employers should write “Adjusted check undertaken on [insert date] due to COVID-19” on the scanned documents that are submitted by the employee, or use the Online Checking Service.